 William N. Hait, M.D., Ph.D.

-William N. (Bill) Hait is Executive Vice President, Chief External Innovation, Medical Safety and Global Public Health Officer, and a member of the Johnson & Johnson Executive Committee.
+William N. (Bill) Hait is Executive Vice President, Chief External Innovation and Medical Officer, and a member of the Johnson & Johnson Executive Committee.
 In this role Bill is responsible for leading external sourcing and creation of transformational innovation to help Johnson & Johnson achieve its mission to improve human health.
 He also oversees the Research and Development Management Committee that focuses on talent development and best-practice sharing within the Company’s R&D community, as well as Company efforts to advance mental health, improve healthcare for the world’s most vulnerable and underserved populations, and meet its obligations around product safety and ethical research, aligned with Our Credo.

 Prior to this role, Bill served as Global Head, Johnson & Johnson External Innovation, where he built an enterprise-wide external R&D pipeline, creating innovative solutions utilizing the Company’s excellence in pharmaceuticals, medical devices, and consumer products.
 His team identified disruptive technologies and cutting-edge early innovations in disease areas of emphasis at Johnson & Johnson to eliminate disease through prevention, interception, and cures.